V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-basics.md

 ### Stepover

+Basic
-Basic- all things being equal, this is the amount of material your tool encounters in percentage of the tool diameter.
+:   All things being equal, this is the amount of material your tool encounters in percentage of the tool diameter.
 The lower the percentage the lower the force on the machine, the more accurate the cut.

+Expanded
-Expanded-A good thing to know is most flutes are not 50% of the diameter of the bit, usually less.
+:   A good thing to know is most flutes are not 50% of the diameter of the bit, usually less.
 Just typing in a percentage does not mean that is the actual chip load, Feedrate, RPM, and Depth of Cut all play a major part.
 All the numbers you enter are a fine balance of an equation giving you total chip load per tooth.

+Roughing
-Roughing is 50% or less, typically 45% depending on material density.
+:   is 50% or less, typically 45% depending on material density.
 More than 50% you will be both climb and conventional milling and should be avoided.

+Finishing
-Finishing is 20% or less depending on amount if detail and tolerances desired (I typically use 2-8% time vs. quality), ball endmills should use 10% or less to minimize scalloping.
+:   is 20% or less depending on amount if detail and tolerances desired (I typically use 2-8% time vs. quality), ball endmills should use 10% or less to minimize scalloping.

 !!! note "50% stepover"
     ![!pic](https://www.v1engineering.com/wp-content/uploads/2017/09/50D.jpg){: width="200"}